Jenkins

 Jenkins Best Practices: How to Automate Deployments with Jenkins

-First things first – deployment automation can get very complicated very quick, and mistakes can have big consequences.
-Failed production deployments, downtimes, wasted time, frustration, or even security breaches have a negative impact on every part of the organization.
+For one thing, deployment automation can get very complicated very quick, and mistakes can have big consequences.
+Failed production deployments, downtimes, wasted time, frustration, or even security breaches have a major negative impact on every part of the organization.

 ⚙ Build Automation (CI)